baoduy/hbd.astro-paper/src/content/blog/ks-Install-nginx-on-pi-cluster.md

 **5. Verify nginx pod:**

-After installed successfully we should be able to find a pod running there:
+After installed successfully, we should be able to find a pod running there:
 ![nginx-installed-successfully.png](/assets/ks-Install-nginx-on-pi-cluster/nginx-installed-successfully.png)

 ### Nginx Verification